![]() |

 Pinch red pepper flakes, optional

-Press the dough out with a rubber spatula (to keep it from sticking) into an approximate 10-11" circular shape.
+Press the dough out with a rubber spatula (to keep it from sticking) into an approximate 10-11" circle (try to make the circle on one side of the baking pan so you can flip it over towards the center of the pan).
 Sprinkle shredded cheese of your choice evenly over the top of 1 half of the dough; top with pre-cooked toppings, a little more shredded cheese and red pepper flakes (optional).
-Carefully, using your hands and/or a rubber spatula, gently fold over the dough, pressing the edges to seal so filling ingredients don't melt out while baking.
-Lightly brush top of calzome with egg wash, if desired, and sprinkle with additional shredded cheese.
+Carefully slide your hand under the parchment paper under the half of the crust nearest the outer end/edge of the pan and gently but quickly fold over the dough towards the center of the pan.
+Lay the parchment paper or foil back down and press the edges of the dough to seal so filling ingredients won't melt out while baking.
+If desired, lightly brush top of calzone with egg wash to help brown the crust and sprinkle with additional shredded cheese.

 Bake for approximately 20 minutes or until calzone looks and feels done.
 Remove from oven and let cool about 5 minutes.
 Serve with pizza sauce on the side for dipping, if desired.